L7-design/Data_projects_TripleTen/project_02/README.md

 ## Introduction
-The aim of this project is to provide insight into customer behaviors.
-The data was cleaned and visualizations were created to provide key insights.
+The purpose of this study is to clean up the data and provide insights on the shopping behaviors of Instacart's customers.
+The main steps of the project are as follows:

+Open data files to examine their contents.
+Clean up the data by verifying data types, find and fill in missing values, find and remove duplicates.
+Analyze the data by examining shopping patterns incliuding: a.Most popular time of day to shop b.Most popular day to show c.How long between order placements d.Distribution of order e.
+Top 20 products ordered f.
+How many items purchased in one order and the distribution g.
+Top 20 most reordered items The visualizations of the data will provide useful insights for Instacart to better serve their customers.

 ## Data
 Description of the data: